 To help you out we’ve created a post that provides you with everything you need to know when creating your UX portfolio.
 The post includes answers on frequently asked questions, like how you can create a portfolio without any experience.
 Even further, there’s a list of everything that has to be part of your portfolio to help you land your first job in UX.
 Check it out below.

 Then there’s also your resume.
 There’s a lot to be said about what should be on your resume.
 We firmly believe that you should keep it simple.
 Recruiters only take a short look at your resume so you need to make sure they see right away what you’re all about.
-Making your resume too complex is one of 3 common mistakes to avoid on your UX resume.
+Making your resume too complex is something you should avoid at all cost.

 Getting experience as a UX designer is as easy as it is difficult.
 That’s because any work you do can count as experience, but it is hard to get a client without some prior experience.

 You need work to get experience, but to get working experience you need work.
 It is a difficult loop to get out of.
 Don’t worry.
 You can get out of it.
 Here’s how.